 - 1. Click Setup. - 2.
-Click Utilities. - To save the waveform as a color image, select Color Grade at Waveform Color.
-To save the waveform as a monochrome image, select Grav Scale

-To save the waveform as a monochrome image, select Gray Scale at Waveform Color.

-- 4. To save both waveform and measurement results as an image, switch the option for Waveforms only to Off.
+Click Save. - 3.
+To save the waveform as a color image, select Color Grade at Waveform Color . - To save the waveform as a monochrome image, select Gray Scale at Waveform Color. - To save both waveform and measurement results as an image, switch the option for Waveforms only to Off.
 To save only the waveform as an image, switch the option for Waveforms only to On. - 5.
 To save a screenshot using monitor color, set Inverse background color to Off.